robbinjohansson/v-siema/README.md

 Vue wrapper for Siema carousel.

 > Siema is a lightweight (only 3kb gzipped) carousel plugin with no dependencies and no styling.
-As Brad Frost once said "do that shit yourself".
 It is 100% open source and [available on Github.](https://github.com/pawelgrzybek/siema)

 Full docs with examples: [https://pawelgrzybek.com/siema/](https://pawelgrzybek.com/siema/).